 Admit it, visions of overwater bungalows have been dancing through your dreams.

 You’ve seen the photos.
 You’re obsessed with that beautiful blue water.
-And, after dealing with a pandemic for the last year, planning the perfect vacation in your very own overwater bungalow has vaulted to the top of your bucket list.
+And, after dealing with a pandemic for the last few years, planning the perfect vacation in an overwater bungalow has vaulted to the top of your bucket list.

 Unfortunately, there’s that whole money thing.